 Rich jewel-toned glazes, elaborate tableaux and whimsical, sculptural forms are all coveted traits of majolica pottery.
-From highly detailed portraits on plates and plaques to naturalistic and fantastical sculptures, the ever-evolving style of majolica has continued to exemplify the tastes and cultural aesthetics of its time.
+From highly detailed portraits on plates and plaques to naturalistic and fantastical sculptures, the ever-evolving style of majolica pieces in the world of fine antiques has continued to exemplify the tastes and cultural aesthetics of its time.

-Reflecting a long European history, majolica is an effortless marriage of over-the-top ornament and functionality.
-Its decorative allure has caught the attention of many art aficionados throughout history, from the Medici family to Queen Victoria, and its long-lasting appeal and fanciful character make for a must-have collector’s item.
-Read on to learn more about the vibrant history of majolica and what to look for when collecting it.
+Reflecting a long European history, authentic majolica is an effortless marriage of over-the-top ornament and functionality.
+Its decorative allure has caught the attention of many art aficionados throughout history, from the Medici family to Queen Victoria.
+Its long-lasting appeal and fanciful character make for a must-have collector’s item.
+Read on to learn more about the vibrant history of majolica ceramic ware and what to look for when collecting it.

 What is Majolica Pottery?

+So, what is majolica pottery?
 Long before Europeans uncovered the delicate art of making hard-paste porcelain, they sought ways of making earthenware vessels more efficient and long-lasting.
 Adding glaze, or vitreous enamel paint, to a clay body offered improved utility; the product was stronger, and the glaze kept liquids from absorbing into the porous fired clay.
-In this practical endeavor, however, beauty of design was not overlooked.
-Even from its earliest beginnings, majolica ceramics have been known for their striking, colorful decoration.
+In this practical endeavor, however, the beauty of the design was not overlooked.
+Even from its earliest beginnings as an aesthetic movement, majolica ceramics have been known for their striking, colorful decoration.

 The technique for making majolica is ancient and was first developed by the Assyrians around the eighth century.
 The resulting Persian and Egyptian pottery was later imported to Spain, and the Spanish Moors eventually traded these tin-glazed wares to Italy through the island of Majorca.

 While the Italians truly made this technique their own, stylizing and popularizing it during the Renaissance, Majolica got its name from the place where it was thought to have originated at the time — Majorca.
-Much later, in 19th century England, when innovations in ceramics were at an all-time high, majolica reemerged with stylistic changes — most notably with the addition of sculptural relief.
-Despite variances in style between Victorian majolica and its Italian predecessor, all majolica pottery pieces share these basic traits.
+Much later, in 19th century England, when innovations in ceramic ware were at an all-time high, majolica reemerged with stylistic changes — most notably with the addition of sculptural relief.
+Despite variances in style between Victorian majolica and its Italian predecessor, all majolica pottery pieces share these basic traits and can make for elegant dining table centerpieces in your home.

 Victorian Majolica vs. Italian Maiolica